OkkarMin/colour-to-rgb-decimal/README.md

 - When there is a need for a space in colour string, it will be denoted by `-`.
 For example: `dark-red`

+#### 3. Clients will be able to get all colour string to RGB mapping

+#### 4. Clients will be able to get individual colour string to RGB mapping

-#### 3. Authorized users will be allowed to add new colour string to RGB mapping
+#### 5. Authorized users will be allowed to add new colour string to RGB mapping

 - if colour string does not exists, do an upsert
 - if colour string exists but the decimal colour are different, do an upsert